Lawrence Hill railway station: Description

 Lawrence Hill railway station serves the Lawrence Hill and Easton areas of Bristol.
 The surrounding area is primarily residential, with the City Academy school to the east and a First West of England bus depot to the north-west.
 A supermarket and industrial estate occupy the old goods yard directly west of the station.
 The station is on the Cross Country Route between Bristol Temple Meads and Bristol Parkway, and on the Severn Beach Line from Bristol Temple Meads to Severn Beach, 1 mi 4 chain from Bristol Temple Meads.
 The next station north is Stapleton Road, the next station south is Bristol Temple Meads.

 The station is on an alignment of 012 degrees, curving towards the east.
 There are two sets of tracks through the station, and two platforms: the western platform, platform 1, serves northbound trains; the eastern platform, platform 2, serves southbound trains.
 Platform 1 is 228 m long, platform 2 is 234 m long, however both have the northern ends of the platform fenced off, giving operational platform lengths of 116 m and 114 m respectively.
-Platform 2 was part of an "island" platform which, along with a further platform to the east, served the northbound "up fast" southbound "down fast" lines.
+Platform 2 was part of an "island" platform which, along with a further platform to the east, served the northbound "Up Filton Main" southbound "Down Filton Main" lines.
 These platforms were removed around 1970, the fast lines were removed in 1984.
 Directly to the south of the station, the A420 Church Road crosses the railway on a bridge.
 The main access to the station is using steps from Church Road, however the northbound platform can be accessed step-free from the adjacent supermarket car park.
 There is no step-free access to the southbound platform.
 To the north is a bridge carrying the Bristol and Bath Railway Path, a cycle path built on the trackbed of the Midland Railway Bristol to Gloucester line.
 Just north of this bridge is Lawrence Hill Junction, where a goods line diverges to the west, serving a waste terminal.
 To the south there are crossover points, and the line widens to four tracks.